marco-a/TIL/README.md

 15.06.2017 - Use `CTRL+Z` to pause execution of a long command.
 To resume simply enter `%`.

+23.07.2017 - When bundling packages it's common to set the owner and group to `root:root`.
+This is because when extracting as a normal user, tar will set the owner to the current user executing the command.
+However, extracting as root retains the owner and group from the tar archive.
+This can lead to wrong / corrupt ownership permissions.
+To set the root:root ownership without having to need root permissions you can use `fakeroot` to bundle the tar.

 ## General commands

 - Switch directory: `cd <path>`